Extended s-wave altermagnets

 \prlparagraph{Spin-polarized transport} In conventional altermagnets, direction-dependent spin filtering arises naturally from nodal structures in the quasiparticle spectrum~\cite{Smejkal2022}.
 The situation in the \sAM state is more subtle.
 Here, the central exploitable feature for spin-selective transport is the radial separation of spin-polarized valleys in momentum space ($\nu=\Gamma,M$). \Cref{fig:junction}(a) illustrates a possible device geometry: An \sAM (gold, left) is coupled to a normal semi-metallic conductor (N, metallic blue, right) to form an \sAM{}-N heterojunction.
 Because of the isotropic spin splitting and the valley symmetry of the \sAM state, transport averaging over the full BZ yields a cancellation of spin polarization.
 Momentum-space filtering of states that participate in transport~\cite{kashiwaya1996theory, cayssol2008crossed, linder2008tunneling, breunig2018creation, Breunig2021d}, however, lifts this compensation by the mismatch of available states on either side on the \sAM{}-N interface.
 In particular, the normal conductor sketched in \Cref{fig:junction}(a) provides propagating modes only near the zone center, while modes near the zone corner are absent.
 As a result, only the spin-polarized $\Gamma$ pocket contributes to transmission across the interface, effectively turning the junction into a spin splitter.
 The spin conversion efficiency is quantified by the spin conversion factor $R = \left|\frac{j_\uparrow - j_\downarrow}{j_\uparrow + j_\downarrow}\right|$, where $j_\sigma$ denotes the spin polarized current~\cite{SM}.
 Depending on model parameters, we obtain $R$ values comparable to those of nodal altermagnets (see \cref{fig:junction}(b,c) and, e.g., Refs.~\cite{Zelezny2017s, Naka2019s, Naka2021p, Giuli2024, Lai2025d}).
 Unlike the nodal altermagnetic case, however, the spin splitting for the \sAM is isotropic, and can be tuned by the choice of normal conductor (N).
 The setup depicted in \cref{fig:junction}(a) acts like a conventional (single-pocket) ferromagnet in transport.
 Using a normal conductor with an electron pocket around $M$ instead of $\Gamma$ effectively reverses the spin orientation, which opens the door for the construction of mesoscopic spin-splitter devices.
 Furthermore, the \sAM's resilience against disorder will be enhanced due to the homogeneous excitation gap.
+The design sketched in \cref{fig:junction} serves as a proof of principle for the spintronic device application of \sAM heterostructures using spin neutral currents.
+In close analogy to nodal AMs, we expect the unique spin splitting of \sAMs to transpire as a versatile tool in other heterostructure arrangements, too~\cite{Shao2021, Sun2025t}, exploiting, e.g., tunneling magnetoresistance to generate spin selective transport across an \sAM{}-insulator-FM junction.